 - Learn on my own

-- Networking with professionals and experts can take place
+- Networking opportunities: Connect with professionals from different companies and industries.

 Cognitive training

-Post-training, the company expects employees to function more effectively and have sufficient core capabilities and self-control.
+Cognitive training, which is theoretical, aims to improve employees’ brain abilities, including memory, reasoning, and information processing.
+The company expects employees to function more effectively and have sufficient core capabilities and self-control after training.
 The training is also designed to improve decision-making and productivity.

 Cognitive training focuses on thinking and processing skills rather than specific technical abilities.
 The form can include exercises to develop attention, visual and auditory processing, listening, and reading.

-Cognitive training is essential to help employees be more effective at work, including in:
+Cognitive training is essential to help employees be more effective at work and offer benefits such as:

-But, unfortunately, this training is often expensive.
-In addition, it isn’t easy to measure the effect of training.
+Unfortunately, this training is often expensive, and its effect isn’t easy to measure.
 Cognitive training may also just be more relevant for specific jobs or positions.

 Behavioral training